 Day 24: DAKAR METROPOLIS Senegal

-Before the crowd arrive, we will live the island on the ferry to Dakar.
+Before the crowds arrive, we will leave the island on the ferry to Dakar.
 Dakar became an important centre of the political, artistic and intellectual “renouveau” during the independence time and it is still the liveliest metropolis in the French-speaking West Africa.
 In the “Musée des Civilisations Noires”, we can admire great collections of Tribal Art, textiles, and contemporary local art.
 Discover “Plateau” district, the Presidential Palace, a typical market.
-Lunch at the “fishing club restaurant” known for the best catch of the day (vegetarian and other meals available) .
-The totally restored Dakar-Bamako railway station, a great case of Art-Déco architecture dating from French colonial times, meeting with young artist specialized in the Graffiti ( street art) that has made Dakar a centre of contemporary metropolitan culture.
+Lunch at the “fishing club restaurant” known for the best catch of the day (vegetarian and other meals available).
+The totally restored Dakar-Bamako railway station, a great case of Art-Déco architecture dating from French colonial times, meeting with young artist specialized in the Graffiti (street art) that has made Dakar a centre of contemporary metropolitan culture.
 Visit to galleries and handicraft markets.
-Overnight at the Le Djoloff Boutique hotel, a balanced mix of traditional African furniture and modern comfort.
-Or similar.

 We head to Kaolack town, in a region of salt pounds.
 Lunch in a restaurant.
 Kaolack, situated on Saloum River is an important port for exporting peanuts and salt from Senegal and nearest countries and a large traditional market.

 Day 26: GAMBIA, BETWEEN ARCHEOLOGY AND CONTEMPORANEITY Senegal – Gambia